 The practical implications of the study are significant for organizations aiming to bolster their innovative capacity and adapt to dynamic business landscapes.
 The findings underscore the importance of prioritizing knowledge commitment, nurturing a shared vision, and promoting open-mindedness among employees and stakeholders.
 Decision-makers should incorporate these antecedents into their strategic planning, recognizing their pivotal role in shaping innovative business model strategies.
 Organizations can consider implementing training programs and initiatives to foster open-mindedness and encourage collaboration and communication.
-Continuous monitoring and evaluation will help identify areas for improvement in their innovative business models, enabling more targeted strategies for fostering innovation.
+Continuous monitoring and evaluation will help identify areas for improvement in their innovation efforts.
+Additionally, further research should delve into the specific mechanisms through which knowledge commitment, shared vision, and open-mindedness influence innovative business models, enabling more targeted strategies for fostering innovation.
 Ultimately, by understanding and harnessing these antecedents, organizations can position themselves to innovate effectively, maintain competitiveness, and achieve sustainable growth in today's ever-evolving business landscape.